Pre-arrival and arrival information

 NOTE: Students are released from the contract if they are no longer enrolled at the ELI or UA.

-All students are required to pay $250 when they apply for on-campus housing.
-The $250 payment can be paid by check, money order, or credit card (Visa, MasterCard, or Discover).
+All students are required to pay $300 when they complete the online application (link) for on-campus housing.
+The $300 payment can be paid by credit card (Visa, MasterCard, or Discover).

 Payment of Tuition and fees